MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

    - Script in a framework reference, such as WinJS or the Azure SDK, is **LibraryCode**.
    - Script executed by passing a string to the `setTimeout`, `setImmediate`, or `setInterval` functions is **UnrelatedCode**.

-2. Classifications specified for all Visual Studio JavaScript projects in the *%VSInstallDirectory%\JavaScript\JustMyCode\mycode.default.wwa.json* file.

-3. Classifications in the *mycode.json* file of the current project.
+2. Classifications in the *mycode.json* file of the current project.

 Each classification step overrides the previous steps.